hobbies for women in their 30s

 This is truly the top of your hobbies for women in their 30s.

 In the world of technology, meeting new people is easier than ever.
-From trying out a new dance class or visiting your local bookstore, this is another best hobbies for women in their 30s.
+From trying out a new dance class or visiting your local bookstore, this is another of the best hobbies for women in their 30s.

 When I moved to the United States, I realized how little I knew about my home country.
 However, the more I visited, the more I fell in love with it.